Glioblastoma multiform

 In 3 days, without leaving home.

-Headache is the most frequent non-specific symptom.
-In many occasions, it is difficult that its presence makes us suspect the presence of a brain tumor.
+Headache is the most common non-specific symptom.
+In many cases, it is difficult to suspect the presence of a brain tumour.

-The symptoms derived from the increase of the intracranial pressure, like somnolence, can be more indicative of the presence of a glioma.
+Symptoms resulting from increased intracranial pressure, such as drowsiness, may be more indicative of the presence of a glioma.

-There are other more specific signs and symptoms that appear depending on the location of the disease, such as focal signs (loss of strength, difficulty speaking or visual field deficit), seizures and bleeding.
+There are other more specific signs and symptoms that appear depending on the location of the disease, such as focal signs (loss of strength, slurred speech or visual field deficits), seizures and haemorrhage.

 Do you have any of these symptoms?

-• Tumor that does not exceed the midline.
+- Tumour does not extend beyond the midline.

-Survival in these patients with high-grade tumors ranges from 9 to 2 years depending on the prognosis group.
+- Survival in these patients with high-grade tumours ranges from 9 to 2 years depending on the prognostic group.

 Gliomas III and IV

-Survival in these patients with high-grade tumors ranges from 2 years to 6 months depending on the prognosis group.
+- Survival in these patients with high-grade tumours ranges from 2 years to 6 months depending on the prognostic group.

 Biopsy